 “The details, that’s what the world is made of.”
 Wise words from film director and producer, Wes Anderson.
 I could not agree more.
-Designer Charles Eames went a step further with…
+Architect & Furniture Designer, Charles Eames, went a step further with stating “The details are not the details, they make the design.”

 With interior design, the small parts of a design that may seem inconsequential may actually be the critical decisions that define a project.
 Let’s take a look at a standard kitchen remodel.
 A lot goes into a kitchen remodel, but I am going to focus on cabinetry today and look at all the opportunities to knock a design out of the park with attention to detail.